Peteresis/surfs_up/README.md

 ### 2. A boxplot to check for possible outliers

-As a final check, we will present a Boxplot (Box-and-Whisker Plot) for the temperature in June and December.
+As a final check, we will present a Boxplot (Box-and-Whisker Plot) for the temperature readings in June and December.
 This type of chart is useful to confirm data sekewness and capture outlier data points.</br>

+The box for June once more confirms tha the data is skewed to the right.
+However, the box for December seems to indicate that the data for that month is skewed to left.
+This means that the month of June tends to be hotter than what the average temperature calculation suggests.
+In the case of December,  there seems to be a slight prevalence of 'cold' days.

 ### Image 9: Box-and-Whisker Plot of the temperatures during June and December
 ![Image9](https://github.com/Peteresis/surfs_up/blob/e450998192063dd2adbfba4ff0a6a4929dfa916b/Images/boxplot.png)